 Victims of traumatic brain injuries can trust the Tustin brain injury lawyers of Bisnar Chase to fight for deserved financial compensation.
-Since 1978, our injury attorneys have been holding negligent parties accountable for their wrongs and have secured over $650 Million dollars in winnings for clients.
+Since 1978, our experienced injury attorneys have been holding negligent parties accountable for their wrongs and have secured over $800 million dollars in winnings for clients.

-The Southern California law firm of Bisnar Chase feels that you should not have take on this fight alone.
+The Southern California law firm of Bisnar Chase feels that you should not have taken on this fight alone.
 Contact us today at (949) 203-3814 and receive a free consultation.